Sprucefield: Second phase

 In June 2004 the developers announced plans for a 220000 sqft John Lewis department store and 29 additional units on the site.
 Despite objections from Lisburn retailers and the Belfast Chamber of Commerce the development was given approval in June 2005 by then Northern Ireland Environment Minister Jeff Rooker.
 However, in October 2005 six parties opposed to the development won the right to seek a judicial review of the planning permission.
 These parties were Belfast City Council, Belfast Chamber of Trade and Commerce, Lisburn Chamber of Commerce, the owners of Lisburn's Bow Street Mall, Central Craigavon Limited and AM Developments Limited (AM Developments is building the Victoria Square centre in Belfast city centre).
 On 10 May 2006 the appeal was upheld, effectively removing planning permission.
 However, the judge, Mr Justice Girvan, said he was not ruling on the merits of the store itself, rather on the way the decision to grant permission was taken.
 This allowed a new planning application to be submitted.

 Westfield and Snoddens' reaffirmed their commitment to pursuing planning permission in November 2006 after a new legal challenge by Central Craigavon Ltd., owners of the Rushmere Shopping Centre.
 Westfield detailed its new planning application on 26 August 2008.
 The number of additional retail units planned was reduced from 29 to 19, however the developers conceded that the proposal is "ostensibly the same" at a total floor space of approximately 50,000 m2.

 In March 2014 Westfield agreed to sell Sprucefield Park to Intu Properties plc for £70 million.
+It is now owned by PIMCO (90% stake) and NewRiver (10%).

+In 2023, an expansion plan was discussed again, which would include more retail space, a hotel and three restaurants.
+The first phase, which includes the restaurants, will begin to open by October 2024.